 Included in the suite is the Influence sur les Composants Avancés des Radiations de l’Espace, or ICARE-NG instrument, which measures ionizing radiation that can create brief spikes in voltage that can make electronics short-circuit.
 Another instrument, the European Active Dosimeter, measures the energy that would be deposited by radiation in living tissue to understand human radiation exposure.

-The measurements from both HERMES and ERSA are made at time of impact, once the radiation has already arrived.
+The measurements from both HERMES and ERSA are made at the time of impact, once the radiation has already arrived.
 But in the long term, the measurements will help NASA and ESA improve their models of space weather to better predict when such radiation could be on its way from the Sun, enabling better advanced warnings in the future.

 Gateway is a vital part of the Artemis program.
 Through Artemis, NASA and its partners will learn to live, work, and conduct science on and around the Moon, creating a sustained human-robotic presence at Earth’s nearest neighbor.
 At the Moon, we will learn how to thrive on other worlds, preparing humanity for the next great voyage to Mars.